Institutional Program Requirements

 - SUO approved fellowship program applications are available on the SUO website.
 This initial application is completed by the program and program director and submitted with the required application fee of $3,000.
 A site reviewer will be identified and a site visit will then be arranged after review of the application by the SUO Fellowship Committee.
 Please note that once a site reviewer has been identified, it is the responsibility of the Program Director to contact the reviewer to make arrangements for the visit.
 Site visits will generally be completed within three months of receipt of the complete application packet.
 Following completion of the site visit, a report will be created and distributed to Fellowship Committee members for review.
 Site reviews are confidential and will not be supplied to Programs, although if a program is not approved then a letter detailing the concerns of the SUO Fellowship Committee will be sent to the Program Director.

 - The Fellowship Committee will meet on a biannual basis at the AUA Annual Meeting and at the Winter SUO Meeting.
 To be eligible for approval at the AUA Annual Meeting and Winter SUO Meeting, complete applications must be received by January 1 and July 1 of that year, respectively.
 At these meetings, programs that have submitted complete applications and have undergone their site visit will be reviewed for approval by the Fellowship Committee.
 In order to be considered for approval, new programs must have had their site visit within the period between these meetings and must have addressed any site review requests or concerns prior to this meeting.
 Recommendations for approval/denial will be made by the Fellowship Committee and sent to the SUO Executive Committee for final approval.
 Approval for the program will include a specific number of fellowship slots for that program.
 Existing fellows of a new institution are not eligible for SUO accreditation.
+However, newly-accredited programs interested in taking a fellow who would start after the program is accredited and prior to participation in the program’s first SUO Match may send a request for SUO fellowship certification for the fellow to the SUO Fellowship Committee for review.
 If a program applies for initial program status and are not granted approval, then they may reapply as soon as the next application cycle.

 - After the five year period, programs will be required to complete a recertification application that will be reviewed by the Fellowship Committee at the AUA and SUO winter meetings.
 This application must be submitted along with a check for the required $1,000 recertification fee.
 Programs that raise concern after Fellowship Committee review will require a recertification site visit.
 Approval for recertification will include the specific number of fellowship slots for that program.